PolicyExpert/Mid-Level-Java-Developer-Spec/README.md

     * Salary £45,000 - £65,000 depending on demonstrable skills

-    * Technologies we would like to see
+    * Technologies we would like to see:
     `JavaScript` `TDD` `ReactJS` `RxJS` `Mocha` `AWS`

 * [Junior Front End X 1]()